-Prepare a power of attorney authorizing an agent to register the mark on your behalf Conduct of preregistration search to determine the availability of the trademark to be registered
+agent to register the

+mark on your behalf

+Conduct of preregistration search to determine the availability of the trademark to be registered

 Submit an application for registration of mark.
 The application should be addressed to the Registrar of Trademarks and accompanied by a representation of your mark.
 Where the mark contains words in any language other than English language, such words must be translated.

-Complete the application for registration indicting the Part under which it would be registered An acknowledgement is issued by the Registry confirming receipt of the application and a temporary registration number is issued to the trademark pending the allocation of a permanent registration number
+An acknowledgement is issued by the Registry confirming receipt of the application and a temporary registration number is issued to the trademark pending the allocation of a permanent registration number